Succulent Plant Search EngineBotanical BookmarksBotanical GlossarySITEMAPEmail: webmaster

 Examine the roots of the un-potted plant for sign of pests such as root mealy bug.
 Look for rotten roots and soft rotten areas at the base of the stem, which can be caused by soggy conditions and which stop effective water uptake.
 If the bottom of the stem has gone soft, remove the plant from its pot and allow it to dry off.
 Then assess the condition of the stem.
 In emergency, it is possible to salvage the plant by re-rooting the healthy part.
 Cut the stem well above the damaged area.
 Allow the cut end to dry off for a couple of weeks and then re-plant into a dry, free-draining potting mix.
 Water very sparingly until root formation has started.

-It is not necessary to mist or spray water over the foliage, and excessive humidity may lead to mildews and other fungal problems.
+It's not necessary to mist or spray water over the foliage, and excessive humidity may lead to mildews and other fungal problems.
 Spraying with water may also remove the attractive surface bloom from the leaves of some cultivars.
-However, occasionally putting the plant outside in the rain on a mild day, helps to wash off dust and freshen up the foliage.
+However, putting the plant outside occasionally in the rain on a mild day, helps to wash off dust and freshen up the foliage.

 Soil and fertiliser

 A Jade plant can not be expected to grow well in the same soil for many years.
 Frequent re-potting into new soil and a slightly larger pot will help the plant to grow well.
 The soil mixture is not critical and any general houseplant compost is fine.
 However, a free-draining mixture with the addition of up to a third by volume of added grit and/or sharp sand is preferred.
 My personal preference is to avoid peat-based composts as these seem to encourage pests such as root mealy bug.